chuckjaz/invariant/src/storage/Storage.md

 # The invariant project - Storage protocol

-A storage server must implement the storage.
+A storage server must implement the storage protocol.
 The protocol is a set of HTML Requests.

 The storage protocol allows storing and retrieving blobs based on the content hash of the blob.

-Currently only SHA-256 hashing is required though others may be added in the future.
-It is server dependent whether blobs are recorded only the the original hashing method or if a blob is hashed to any other or all supported hashes when it is stored.
-It must, however, be addressable by the original hash.
+The default algorithm for storage is SHA-256 but any algorithm can be used as determined by the storage service, however, the address is always 32 bytes.
+If an algorithm other than SHA-256, the bits should be evenly spread across 256 bits such as hashing the hash result with SHA-256.

 Server specific authorization my be required for any of the requests.

 # Values

-## `:hashId`
+## `:address`

-The content hash of the content which is of the from &lt;`algorithm`&gt;`/`&lt;`hashId`&gt;.
+The content hash of the content.

 ## `:id`